umano/AndroidSlidingUpPanel/README.md

 </com.sothree.slidinguppanel.FloatingActionButtonLayout>
 ```
 (The Floating Action Button used here and in the demo is [Oleksandr Melnykov's Floating Action Button](https://github.com/makovkastar/FloatingActionButton))

+You can choose the kind of animation you want for the Floating Action Button when dragging the panel by using the `umanoFabMode` attribute:
+* `leave_behind`: This gradually moves the Floating Action Button from the top of the panel header in the collapsed state to the bottom of the header in the expanded state.
+* `circular_reveal`: This keeps the Floating Action button on top of the panel header and show or hides the Floating Action Button based on a threshold value of how far the panel has been dragged to the top using a circular reveal animation (see the Google Maps Floating Action Button).
+Thanks to @flyingtoaster0 for contributing code!
+* `fade`: This animates the alpha value of the Floating Action Button based on how far the panel has been dragged to the top.

 #### New Listeners
 Added new listeners.
 Here's a list of the new ones along with a explanation: